Blog

 As a creator, it’s tough to keep up with different platform requirements because you have to change the aspect ratio of the same video:

-• Without altering the quality.
+• Without altering the quality

-• Without spending extra resources.
+• Without spending extra resources

-This feature allows video creators to edit any existing Synthesia video and change the aspect ratio for any social media video.
+Synthesia allows video creators to edit any existing Synthesia video and change the aspect ratio for any social media video.
 Or they can directly generate a new video in a specific aspect ratio with just one click:

 Create your next video in any aspect ratio you need